oldlonecoder/oslpp/README.md

 ### Note

-* Backbuffer commits on console are converted to ansi256 (true color) ESC sequences for rendering the text and attributes.
+* The vchar::back_buffer commits on console are converted to ansi256 (true color) ESC sequences for rendering the text and attributes.
 * Not very compatible to non-graphical 16 colors raw tty terminals.
 * Management of the ui::widget/windows hierarchy is at application level, not at system level.
 * tui is NOT a text console processes/desktop/window manager despite I use it to manage one single application and its renderings